yaywang/Udacity-P4-Optimization/README.md

 Run `npm install` to install all required node-modules.

-Run `gulp serve` to open both the local site and ngrok-hosted site on your browser.
+Run `gulp serve` to open both the local site and the ngrok-hosted site in your browser.

-Run `gulp psi` to see the PageSpeed score for index.html.
+Run `gulp psi` to perform PageSpeed test for index.html and see results in the terminal.

 ## Understanding Performance Improvements

 ### Part 1: Optimize PageSpeed Insights score for index.html

-- **Minify everything**
+- **Minify everything and compress all pictures with gulp tasks**

 - **Inline all css and js**

-Style.css, the Google Font css, and the js code were minified and then inlined at head section.
-For this site, there's no need to inline in the body section.
+Style.css, the Google Font css, and the js code were minified and then inlined at the head section.
+For this site, there's no need to inline css or js in the body section.

-- **Compress the pizzeria picture**

-### Part 2: Optimize Frames per Second in pizza.html
+### Part 2: Optimize Frames per Second for pizza.html

-- **Reduce the number of moving pizzas**

-The number of moving pizzas was reduced from 200 to around 20.
+- **Reduce the number of moving pizzas from 200 to around 20**

-- **Replace inefficient methods to access DOM**
+- **Replace inefficient methods to access the DOM**

-`querySelector` and `querySelectorAll` were replaced with `getElementById` or `getElementsByClassName`.
+All `querySelector` and `querySelectorAll` were replaced with `getElementById` or `getElementsByClassName`.

 - **Optimize for loops**

-All unnecessary code was moved out.
-For instance, new code was written to generate the six possible locations for moving pizzas, so there's no need to calculate location for each moving pizza.
+All unnecessary code was moved outside of the loops.
+For instance, new code was written to generate the six possible locations for all moving pizzas, so there's no need to compute location for each moving pizza in the loop.

 - **Save layout time with `translateX`**